FStarLang/FStar/doc/book/part4/part4_pure.rst

     else x * factorial (x - 1)

-To understand what the specification means, let's start with a primer on Hoare Logic and Weakest Precondition-based reasoning.
+To understand what the specification means, let's start with a primer on Hoare Logic and Weakest Precondition calculus.
 If the reader is familiar with these, they may safely skip the next two subsections.